AndyTheFactory/newspaper4k/docs/index.rst

 At the moment the Newspaper4k Project is a fork of the well known newspaper3k by codelucas which was not updated since Sept 2020.
 The initial goal of this fork is to keep the project alive and to add new features and fix bugs.
+The prior existing coding API is kept as much as possible.

 `View on Github here`_